mulasik/wta/README.md

 As soon as a new version is detected, it is stored as a TPSF instance.

-Generating a complete TPSF instance comprises the following steps:
+Generating a complete TPSF comprises the following steps:
 * First the input file is parsed and the keystroke logging data is processed to capture all details on the particular text version.
 * This data is next used to create a TPSF instance and subsequently to retrieve information on the sentences constituting this version.
 * Finally, the version is evaluated for its morphosyntactic relevance.